grange85/ahfow-www/_posts/2023/2023-02-09-my-record-collection-007-guitarrorists-cd.md

 - terry tolkin
 date: 2023-02-09 00:00 +0000
 ---
 Well I know exactly how much I paid for Guitarrorists because it still has a sizeable _SALE £3.99_ sticker on the front.
 I also know that I bought it from an HMV since the sticker on the back is kind enough to tell me that.
-Not sure which HMV but suspect it was one of the West End ones since I can't imagine the Ealing Broadway branch having it ... although, I have been surprised in there so wouldn't completely rule it out.
+Not sure which HMV but suspect it was one of the West End ones since I can't imagine the Ealing Broadway branch having it... although, I have been surprised in there so wouldn't completely rule it out.

 {% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/guitarrorists-cd.jpg" "Guitarrorists (CD)" %}

-£3.99 is a bargain for ...
+£3.99 is a bargain for...

 > A compilation of 26 instrumental tracks from the guitar players for
 > SONIC YOUTH